|3000||Origins of Minoan civilization on Crete.

 |1700||Invention of Chariot Warfare.

-Invasion of Bronze Age Charioteers.Come from the north down into Greece .
+Invasion of Bronze Age Charioteers, come from Russia/Ukraine down into Greece

 |1300||Creation of Mycenaean civilization in

 Oedipus at Thebes,

 Minos at Cnossus (Daedalus and Icarus in Labyrinth).